Boeing working on 787 battery changes for fire risk - WSJ

 Boeing is looking at changes within the 787's lithium-ion battery to keep heat or fire from spreading, though technical details have not yet been finalized or approved, the Wall Street Journal reported, citing unnamed government and industry officials.
 One of the paper's sources added that, under a best-case scenario, passenger flights could resume in March.

-However, the Dreamliner's launch customer All Nippon Airways Co Ltd (ANA) (9202.T), which has the biggest fleet of the 250-seat planes, said it will cancel 1,887 flights, affecting more than 25,000 passengers, from March 1 to 30.
-The airline said it had no information on Boeing's latest battery plans.
+The Dreamliner's launch customer All Nippon Airways Co Ltd (9202.T), which has the biggest fleet of the 250-seat planes, said it will cancel 1,887 flights, affecting more than 25,000 passengers, from March 1 to 30.
+The airline said on Thursday it had no information on Boeing's latest battery plans.

 Boeing declined to comment on the newspaper report.
 GS Yuasa Corp (6674.T), the Japanese firm that makes batteries for the 787, also declined to comment.